arcxp/datadog-service-catalog-metadata-provider/README.md

           - medium
           - low
           - public
+        - isprod: ANY
       - links:
-        - type: "runbook"
+          type: "runbook"
       - docs:
-        - name: "design"
-          provider: "confluence"
+          count: 1
       - contacts:
-        - name: "oncall"
           type: "email"
-        - type: "slack"
+          count: 2
       - repos:
-        - name: "primary"
+          count: 1
       - integrations:
           - pagerduty
 ```

 This is a maximal set of requirements, but here's what it means:

-- The rule applies only to services which have the `env` tag, and the value of that tag is `prod`.
+- The rule applies only to services which have the `isprod` tag, and the value of that tag is `true`.
 - The service is required to have a tag named `data-sensitivity`, and the value of that tag must be one of `critical`, `high`, `medium`, `low`, or `public`.
 - The rule requires that the service have at least one `links` entry with the type `runbook`.
 - The rule requires that the service have at least one `docs` entry with the name `design` and the provider `confluence`.